Ulladay-Hub/gitWEB/README.md

 ## Contributing

 Contributions to GitWEB are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Or if you want, become part of the project, just leave a message in a pull request.

 ## License